20 Questions You Should Always Ask Your Doctor

 You may be ready to leave––but don't until you make a plan for when you should come back.
 Be proactive about your wellbeing, book that appointment before you head out the door.
 Not all risk factors are plain to see.
 The nom de guerre of high blood pressure?
 "The Silent Killer."
 With virtually no symptoms, but the ability to cause permanent damage and raise your risk of heart disease, the value of a check-up becomes more tangible.
 According to the American College of Cardiology, nearly 50 percent of those that died of a heart attack in 2008 had zero symptoms of heart disease.

-Recommendation: Women tend to be more engaged with their health and are more likely to make that follow-up appointment than men.
+The Remedy Rx: Women tend to be more engaged with their health and are more likely to make that follow-up appointment than men.
 When it comes to primary care, the consultation rate is 32% lower in men than in women.
 Men––we recommend you follow the women here.

 Come prepared with questions.
 Leave prepared with a plan of action.
 "What's next" opens the discussion to crafting a blueprint for you to become better.
 You want to leave your doctor's office with a roadmap for what you need to do, be aware of, work on, goals to achieve before you return for your next visit.
 For every condition that you have, you want to know what's next in your treatment plan, what symptoms to watch out for, and which side effects to medication might be concerning.

-Recommendation: Also ask what your doctor will be doing next—is there a referral to a specialist?
+The Remedy Rx: Also ask what your doctor will be doing next—is there a referral to a specialist?
 Do they need to connect with another doctor of yours to get test results?
 Making sure you know what they will do next keeps you both in step with one another, and will help you stay as healthy as possible.